faponte1230/ShowGo/README.md

 ## ShowGO
 ShowGO is a dynamic full-stack application that connects entertainment enthusiasts with venues, bands, and events.
-It leverages a React frontend and a robust Ruby on Rails backend.
-This application empowers users to create accounts, discover venues, attend events, favorite bands, and conveniently manage their profile.
+Utilizing a React frontend and a Ruby on Rails backend, ShowGO allows users to create accounts, discover venues, attend events, favorite bands, and conveniently manage their profile.

 ## Technologies Used
 Ruby on Rails